ramanakshay/canvas-template/README.md

 ## Project Architecture

+The main idea behind this template is to model all machine learning tasks as interactions between an agent/model with its environment or external data.
+All components of the template are built around this core idea.
 This architecture is inspired from the agent-environment interface in reinforcement learning.
-The template extends this concept to support all kinds of machine learning tasks.

 <div align="center">